Albi1999/Starbucks_beverage_calories_prediction_models/Statistical_Learning_Final_Report.md

 ## data:  (residuals(mod_log_tr_backward_2))
 ## W = 0.82171, p-value = 5.816e-16
 ```

 Given the p-value is significantly smaller than $0.05$, we reject the null hypothesis.
-This indicates that the residuals of the model mod_log_tr_backward_2 do not follow a normal distribution.
+This indicates that the residuals of the model `mod_log_tr_backward_2` do not follow a normal distribution.
 In this case, W is quite a bit lower than $1$, suggesting the residuals deviate from normality.
-Sol Robust Methods: Use robust regression methods that do not assume normality of errors
+Sol Robust Methods: Use robust regression methods that do not assume normality of errors.

 We have tried other trasformation like min-max scaling and robust scaling but not satisfactory due to VIF still to high.
 Regularization: Using regularization methods such as ridge regression or lasso regression penalizes the coefficients of variables, helping to reduce multicollinearity.

 ## Lasso Regression

-We use the glmnet package to fit a lasso regression model.
-Lasso regression is a type of linear regression that uses L1 regularization to penalize the coefficients of the model.
-This helps to prevent overfitting and select the most important features in the data.
+We use the `glmnet` package to fit a lasso regression model.
+Lasso regression, a type of linear regression that employs L1 regularization, penalizes the model's coefficients.
+This approach helps prevent overfitting and identifies the most significant features in the data.

-First we standardize the data and then we fit the lasso regression model using the cv.glmnet() function.
-We use cross-validation to select the optimal lambda value for the model.
-The lambda value that minimizes the mean squared error (MSE) is selected as the optimal lambda value.
-The optimal lambda value is used to fit the final lasso regression model.
+First, we standardize the data and then fit the lasso regression model using the `cv.glmnet` function.
+Cross-validation is employed to select the optimal lambda value for the model.
+The lambda value that minimizes the mean squared error (MSE) is chosen as the optimal value, which is then used to fit the final lasso regression model.

 Lasso regression tends to shrink the coefficients of less important variables towards zero, effectively performing variable selection.
-By eliminating irrelevant variables from the model, it reduces the number of predictors and thereby reduces multicollinearity.
-Lasso tends to produce sparse solutions, meaning it drives many coefficients to exactly zero.
-When variables are removed from the model, the multicollinearity among predictors decreases, leading to lower VIF values.
-It performs automatic features selection by shrinking some coefficients to zero.
-This feature selection process inherently removes redundant variables and reduces multicollinearity in the model.
+By eliminating irrelevant variables, it reduces the number of predictors and, consequently, multicollinearity.
+Lasso regression often produces sparse solutions by driving many coefficients to exactly zero.
+This reduction in variables decreases multicollinearity among predictors, resulting in lower Variance Inflation Factor (VIF) values.
+The automatic feature selection inherent in lasso regression removes redundant variables and reduces multicollinearity in the model.

 ``` r